Before You Go

 Before you set off, you will need to plan well and have a good understanding of what lies ahead.

-Whether you plan to walk the whole trail, cover a single island or section walk, you must register to walk Te Araroa.
+Whether you plan to walk the whole trail, cover a single island or section walk, you need to register to walk Te Araroa.
 As a registered walker, you’ll have access to the most up to date information, support and benefits through our trail partners.
-You’ll receive Te Araroa walker information pack and locally made merchandise exclusive to registered walkers.
+You’ll receive a Te Araroa walker information pack and locally made merchandise exclusive to registered walkers.

-As part of registration, you will be asked to make a donation.
+As part of your registration, you will also be asked to make a donation.
 Te Araroa Trust relies heavily on donations from walkers to maintain and improve the trail.
-So, before you go, make sure to do your bit to help us care for the trail and make it even better for future generations..
+So, before you go, make sure to do your bit to help us care for the trail and make it even better for future generations.